ethereumfollowprotocol/contracts/design.md

 # Lists

-Multiple lists are stored in the `EFPListRecords` contract.
-Each list has a nonce.
+Multiple lists are stored in the `EFPListRecords` contract, disambiguated by a "slot".

-## Nonce
+## Slot

-Nonces are claimed on a first-come-first-serve basis.
-The nonce is used to identify the list.
+Storage slots are claimed on a first-come-first-serve basis.
+The slot is used to identify the list.

-Since the `EFPListRecords` contract can be deployed on multiple chains, the nonce allows users to claim a list and then reference it as the list location for their EFP NFT on mainnet Ethereum.
-Clients can read the nonce from the list location from the EFP NFT on Ethereum, and then use that nonce to find the list on the other chains.
+Since the `EFPListRecords` contract can be deployed on multiple chains, the slot allows users to claim a list and then reference it as the list location for their EFP NFT on mainnet Ethereum.
+Clients can read the slot from the list location from the EFP NFT on Ethereum, and then use that slot to find the list on the other chains.

 ## Basic requirements